vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/old_style_signals_slots.rst

 Short-circuit Signals
 ---------------------

-There is also a special form of a PyQt v4 signal known as a short-circuit signal.
+There is also a special form of a PyQt4 signal known as a short-circuit signal.
 Short-circut signals implicitly declare each argument as being of type ``PyQt_PyObject``.

 Short-circuit signals do not have a list of arguments or the surrounding parentheses.